rankutah/blog/sites/quartz-worx/content/countertops/_index.md

 Best for: High‑use kitchens, statement islands, outdoor kitchens (many types), and homeowners who love natural variation.

 ### Quartzite (natural)
-Composition: Metamorphosed sandstone with interlocking quartz crystals; typically very hard (Mohs ~7).
+Composition: Metamorphosed sandstone or limestone with interlocking quartz crystals; typically very hard (Mohs ~7).

 Strengths: Outstanding scratch and heat resistance; often features dramatic, marble‑like veining with superior durability.

 Watch‑outs: Many quartzites are dense but still benefit from sealing.
-Be aware that some stones marketed as “soft quartzite” or “dolomitic marble” can etch—ask your fabricator for an acid test on the actual slab.
+Be aware that some stones marketed as “soft quartzite” or “dolomitic marble” can etch.
+In general, white + grey colored quartzites are more porous.

 Best for: Luxury looks with real‑world toughness; busy kitchens and showpiece islands.